 The Board is collectively responsible for the long-term success of the Company and for leading and controlling the Group.
 It has overall authority for the management and conduct of the Group’s business, strategy and development.
 The Board is also responsible for ensuring the maintenance of a sound system of internal control and risk management (including financial, operational and compliance controls and for reviewing the overall effectiveness of systems in place) and for the approval of any changes to the capital, corporate and/or management structure of the Group.

-The Board consists of the Non-Executive Chairman, three Independent Non-Executive Directors and two Executive Directors, find out more about our board members.
+The Board consists of the Non-Executive Chairman, three Independent Non-Executive Directors and three Executive Directors, find out more about our board members.

 The Board has adopted a formal schedule of matters reserved for its approval which is available to download below.

 The Nomination Committee meets at least once a year, to review the structure, size and composition of the Board and its Committees and to make appropriate recommendations to the Board to fill vacancies as they arise.
 Refer to the terms of reference below for more detail.

 The Committee comprises a majority of Independent Non-Executive Directors.